Wewoc/Garmin_Local_Archive/correlation_concept.md

 The crystal energy index is the only truly made-up number.
 Everything else has a real data source.
 Whether those data sources mean anything is the user's problem.

-And honestly: if the Reddit critic writes "this project correlates HRV with star signs and crystal energy" — forty people will clone it because of that.

-Best organic marketing ever. ✨

----

-## What the critic will say

-> "They added astrology and made-up crystal energy to a health data tool.
-This is what happens when AI writes your code."

-What he won't say: he checked if the Schumann resonance data source was real.
-It is.

 ---

 *Created 2026-03-28 · 23:00 · "Just because the topic is serious doesn't mean you can't have fun."*